openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/test-building-maximize-test-effectiveness-minimize-cost.md

 ## Fitting a DevOps Delivery Cadence
 Microsoft has rapidly adopted agile software engineering methodology to enable a delivery cadence of days or weeks.
-For instance, Office 365, Visual Studio Team Services, and SQL Azure have release cycles measured in weeks.
+For instance, Office 365, Azure DevOps, and SQL Azure have release cycles measured in weeks.
 Others might even release several times daily.

 ## Enter CloudBuild for fast feedback